 Renewal of Business Tenancies

-A landlord should not be entitled to rely on a tenant’s non payment of rent during the relevant three month period, to oppose renewal of a business tenancy under the Landlord and Tenant Act 1954.
+A landlord should not be entitled to rely on a tenant’s non payment of rent during the relevant period, to oppose renewal of a business tenancy under the Landlord and Tenant Act 1954.

 The Act does not appear to prevent Landlords taking other action against a tenant for non payment of rent, as the legislation only applies to a landlord’s right to forfeit.
 They do not suspend a tenant’s obligation to pay rent.